 METHODS

 EMBASE, Medline, and PsychINFO were searched from inception to January 1, 2019 to identify studies examining dissociative disorders or symptoms related to a disaster in adult or child disaster survivors and disaster responders.
 Studies of military conflicts and war, articles not in English, and those with samples of 30 or more participants were excluded.
-Search terms used were “disaster*,” dissociation (“dissociat*,” “multiple personality,” “fugue,” “psychogenic amnesia,” “derealization,” and “depersonalization”).
+Search terms used were “disaster*” and dissociation (“dissociat*,” “multiple personality,” “fugue,” “psychogenic amnesia,” “derealization,” and “depersonalization”).
 Reference lists of identified articles were scrutinized to identify studies for additional articles.

 RESULTS

 The final number of articles in the review was 53, including 36 articles with samples of adults aged 18 and above, 5 of children/adolescents under age 18, and 12 of disaster workers.
-Included articles studied several types of disasters that occurred between 1989 and 2017, more than one-third (38%) from United States.
-Only 2 studies had a primary aim to investigate dissociation in relation to disaster and none reported data on dissociative disorders.
+Included articles studied several types of disasters that occurred between 1989 and 2017, more than one-third (38%) from the United States.
+Only two studies had a primary aim to investigate dissociation in relation to disaster and none reported data on dissociative disorders.
 All of the studies used self-report symptom scales; none used structured interviews providing full diagnostic assessment of dissociative disorders or other psychopathology.
 Several studies mixed exposed and unexposed samples or did not differentiate outcomes between exposure groups.
 Studies examining associations between dissociation and disaster exposure have been inconclusive.
 The majority (75%) of the studies compared dissociation with posttraumatic stress, with inconsistent findings.
 Dissociation was found to be associated with a wide range of other psychiatric disorders, symptoms, and negative emotional, cognitive, and functional states.

 CONCLUSION